BRIEF-Ceres announces exercise of options

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says 2,000 units of its forth series options were exercised to 200,000 shares of its common stock on Nov.
-24
+* Says 2,000 units of its 4th series options were exercised to 200,000 shares of its common stock on Dec.
+6

 Further company coverage: (Beijing Headline News)